Install OpenRAG in a Python project with uv

 Click Save Configuration.

-Your passwords and API keys, if provided, are stored in the OpenRAG
+Your passwords, API key, and OAuth credentials (if provided) are stored in the OpenRAG

 .envfile at~/.openrag/tui.
 If you modified any credentials that were pulled from an existing.envfile, those values are updated in the.envfile. -